ibi-group/datatools-server/jmeter/README.md

 When running the test plan from the command line in non-gui mode, reports will be saved to the `output` folder.
 The outputs will contain a csv file of all requests made and an html report summarizing the results.
 If the test plan mode was `batch`, `fetch` or `upload` than another csv file will be written that contains a list of the elapsed time for processing the creation of a new gtfs feed version.

-The csv files can be loaded into a jmeter GUI listener to view more details.
+The csv files can be loaded into a jmeter GUI to view more details.